-Google's biggest event of the year, the I/O 2014 developers conference in San Francisco, was interrupted twice today by two protesters with very different messages.
+Google's biggest event of the year, Google I/O in San Francisco, was interrupted twice today by two protesters with very different messages.
 One protester, an unidentified man (seen above), stood up in the audience late into Google's keynote speech during a discussion of the company's cloud platform and began yelling about killer robots.
 "You all work for a totalitarian company that builds machines that kill people!" the man shouted, pointing his finger at the stage where Google's senior VP of technical infrastructure Urs Hölze was speaking.
 "You know that's true," the protester added, before being escorted out of the Moscone Center venue by security.

 Earlier, another woman protester whose identity has yet to be confirmed began shouting in the middle of Android engineering director Dave Burke's talk.
 She held up a T-shirt that read "develop a conscience, stop Jack Halprin," as seen in the photos above and below.
 It doesn't appear at this time that the protests were directly related